 What are humitas?
 Humitas consists of masa harina and corn, slowly steamed or boiled in a pot of water.
 They are also very popular in Argentina, Chile, Peru, Cuba, and Bolivia.

 What are hallacas?
 Hallaca is a version of the corn tamal stuffed with a stew of beef, pork, and chicken, fish or other seafood.

-It is said that the tamal comes from the indigenous natives of Mexico, and that the recipe has evolved as it has made it’s way through different countries, and regions.
-You can see lots of similarity in all of these recipes, and each one represents its unique culture, and ingredients.
+It is said that the tamal comes from the indigenous natives of Mexico and that the recipe has evolved as it has made its way through different countries, and regions.
+You can see lots of similarities in all of these recipes, and each one represents its unique culture, and ingredients.

 Whether you claim the pasteles, tamales, humitas, or hallacas … one thing will ring true, it is comfort food at its best!